theochem/horton/doc/user_localization.rst

     \mathbf{\kappa} = \sum_{k > l} \kappa_{kl} (a^\dagger_k a_l - a^\dagger_l a_k)

 and :math:`\kappa_{kl}` is determined by the optimization of the localization function.

+Many of the localization schemes, and thus the result of the localization, differ by the localization function.
+The localization function somehow measures the localization of the orbitals.
+So far, Horton only supports the Pipek-Mezey localization. [pipek1989]_

 .. _pipek-mezey: